Why Alabama Belongs on Your Travel Bucket List

 Mobile: Creole Culture and America’s First Mardi Gras

 The rest of the year, Mobile earns its keep as one of Alabama’s most historically layered cities.
-Founded by the French in 1702, transferred to the Spanish and then the British before becoming American territory after the War of 1812, Mobile’s architecture reflects this complex colonial history in ways that feel genuinely different from anywhere else in Alabama.
+Founded by the French in 1702, transferred to the Spanish and then the British before becoming American territory after the War of 1812, Mobile’s architecture reflects this complex colonial history in ways that feel distinctly unlike anywhere else in Alabama.
 The Old Dauphin Way Historic District is lined with antebellum Greek Revival and Italianate homes of unusual quality, many of which survived the Civil War intact.

 Battleship Memorial Park, on the Mobile Bay waterfront, is one of Alabama’s most-visited attractions.
 The USS Alabama — a World War II-era South Dakota-class battleship — is preserved in extraordinary condition and can be toured extensively, from main deck gun turrets to engine rooms.
 The park also houses a submarine (USS Drum), a B-52 bomber, and an A-12 Blackbird spy plane among other military artifacts.